-- 1 teaspoon freshly grated ginger
+- 1 teaspoon grated fresh ginger

 - 2 cloves garlic minced

-- 4 cups vegetable broth (or a combo of veg broth + water)
+- 4 cups vegetable broth

 - 2 heaping tablespoons Thai green curry paste

-- 1 (13.5 ounce) can full-fat coconut milk
+- 1 (13.5 ounce) can full fat coconut milk

-- 3.5 ounces vermicelli noodles
+- 3.5 ounces uncooked vermicelli noodles see note

-- Handful of basil chopped
+- Handful of basil torn

-- Small handful of cilantro chopped
+- Handful of cilantro torn or chopped

-- 1 tablespoon chives chopped (or use scallions)
+- 1 tablespoon chopped chives (or use scallions)